-Before your IVA can be agreed your creditors must be allowed to review the Proposal.
-Your IP will send a copy to each of your creditors.
-They are then given 2-3 weeks to consider it.
+Before your IVA can be agreed your creditors must be allowed to review your proposal.
+Your IP will send a copy to each of them.
+They are then given around 2 weeks to consider it.

-At the end of this time there is a Creditors meeting.
-Traditionally this is where your creditors get together to discuss and agree the Proposal.
+At the end of this time there is a creditor’s meeting.
+Traditionally this is where they get together to discuss and agree the proposal.
 However they will not normally attend the meeting.
 They will send a letter or e-mail to your IP to register their acceptance.

 Your Proposal will be agreed as long as 75% of the value of the creditors who vote say yes.
-Given this then even if a creditor rejects the IVA will still legally binding on all of them.
+Given this even if a creditor rejects the IVA can still be accepted.
+It is then legally binding on all of them.

-Your creditors can request modifications to your Proposal.
+Your creditors can request modifications to your proposal.
 Your IP will discuss these with you.
 If you agree your IVA will be accepted with these changes.
-You can disagree and make a counter offer or abandon the solution altogether.
+You can disagree and make a counter offer or cancel your IVA application.

 Start paying your IVA

-Once your IVA is accepted at the Creditor’s Meeting it will start.
-It is now legally binding on all of the creditors.
-From this moment they are no longer able to take further action to try and recover the money you owe them.
+Once your IVA is accepted it becomes legally binding.
+From this moment your creditors are no longer able to take further action to try and recover the money you owe them.

 Your IP will register the fact that the Arrangement has started in the Insolvency Register.
 You must then begin making the payments as agreed.